p-society/docs/content/Projects/GC/About the Product/PRD.md

 The platform offers a public view system for Audience , allowing users to explore the application without the need for full registration.
 This feature enables audience members to access content such as match updates, team information, and live scores without requiring them to create a personal profile.
 The philosophy behind this approach is to promote open access and inclusivity, providing anyone the opportunity to casually engage with the platform.
 This allows users to familiarize themselves with the application and its offerings before deciding whether to create a personalized profile, making the platform accessible to all, regardless of their level of involvement.

 # Admin Flows

+Admins can :

+#### **Match Listings**

+Admins have full control over match listings, allowing them to add, update, or remove matches as needed.
+They can configure match details such as date, time, teams involved, venue, and other relevant information.
+The system ensures that the correct match information is displayed for both players and the audience, and admins can make real-time adjustments as necessary to keep everything up-to-date.

+#### **Squad Listings**

+Admins can manage team squads, ensuring that all teams are accurately represented and up to date.
+This includes adding or removing players from squads, updating team compositions, and verifying the integrity of squad rosters.
+This flow ensures that each team is properly represented in the system and ready for match participation.

+#### **Team Listings**

+Admins can manage and configure the list of teams within the system.
+They can add new teams, update team information, or remove teams if necessary.
+This functionality allows the admin to maintain an accurate record of all participating teams and ensures that the team information is accessible for both players and the audience.

+#### **Player Management (Enable/Disable/Remove)**

+Admins have the ability to manage player accounts within the system.
+They can enable or disable player profiles based on their participation status or account status.
+In cases where players are no longer part of the platform, admins can remove their profiles from the system entirely.
+This helps ensure that only active and valid players are part of the platform, maintaining the integrity of the player base.

+#### **Session Management (Terminate Sessions)**

+Admins have full control over user sessions.
+This includes the ability to terminate live user sessions in real-time if necessary.
+For example, if there are security concerns or if a user is violating platform rules, the admin can immediately end their session to prevent further disruptions.
+This functionality ensures that the platform remains secure and that any inappropriate activity can be swiftly addressed.

+#### **Umpire Promotion from Pool of Players**

+Admins can promote players to the role of umpire from the pool of available players.
+This allows the admin to assign new umpires as required for matches, ensuring that the right individuals are given the responsibility.
+The process of promoting players to umpires is crucial for maintaining the integrity of the game, and admins can manage this promotion flow as needed.
+Further details on this functionality will be provided in subsequent documentation.

+These admin flows ensure that the platform remains flexible, secure, and organized, providing admins with the necessary tools to manage every aspect of the application efficiently.